almazka987/alm-avito-ads-monitor/readme.md

 #### I've got an idea/fix for the plugin

-"Alio Avito Ads Monitor" is open source software.
+"Alm Avito Ads Monitor" is open source software.
 If you would like to contribute to this plugin then please fork it and send a pull request.
-I'll merge the request if it fits into the goals for the plugin and credit you in the [changelog](https://github.com/aliowebdeveloper/alio-avito-ads-monitor/blob/master/changelog.txt).
+I'll merge the request if it fits into the goals for the plugin and credit you in the [changelog](https://github.com/almazka987/alm-avito-ads-monitor/blob/master/changelog.txt).

 ## Changelog